Supervision & Me:

 About Me:

 Hello, my name is Alistair Thain (He/Him), I am a qualified supervisor and a registered member of the British Association for Counselling and Psychotherapy (BACP).
 Below you can read about my experience and how I work as a supervisor.
-However, in short I take my integrative way or practice into my supervision sessions to help you help your clients in a way that works for everybody.
+However, in short I take my integrative way of practice into my supervision sessions to help you help your clients in a way that works for everybody.

 Experience: